 Almost 20 years ago John met a Brazilian couple who were living in the United States.
 When six months later they were planning to return to Brazil, they invited John to visit.
 He accepted immediately.
 Once in Brazil he fell in love with the country and its people, and knew that one day he would call Brazil home.
 Although it took many years, in 2008 he finally bit the bullet and moved to Rio de Janeiro.

-Today John earns most of his living via the Internet, giving classes by Skype, writing articles, and selling his e-course and e-book, with more books planned.
+Today John earns most of his living via the Internet, giving classes by Skype, writing articles, and selling his e-course on teaching English online, with more e-books planned.
 He has no plans to return to the corporate life he once led.
 He says that although living an ex-pat lifestyle is not without its challenges, he has never regretted his decision, and one day would like to try living in another country.